 Staff at Argonne’s Materials Engineering Research Facility (MERF) apply advanced synthesis and processing protocols, advanced in situ/operando characterization and modeling/simulation for the science-based scale-up of newly invented experimental materials and chemicals.
 The facility produces kilogram quantities of materials and makes samples available for industrial evaluation, prototyping, and to support further research.
 The MERF develops economically viable processes for materials manufacturing at scale and produces detailed process descriptions for accurate cost (techno-economic) modeling.

-The MERF is an integral part of the laboratory’s Manufacturing Science and Engineering program.
+The MERF is an integral part of the laboratory’s Materials Manufacturing Innovation Center.
 The MERF’s capabilities include:

 - Development of analytical methods and quality control procedures for new material specifications